Zeta2 Antliae

-The spectrum of this star matches a stellar classification of A9 IV, where the luminosity class of IV indicate that this is a subgiant star that is evolving away from the main sequence as the supply of hydrogen at its core is becoming exhausted.
+The spectrum of this star matches a stellar classification of A9 IV, where the luminosity class of IV indicates that this is a subgiant star that is evolving away from the main sequence as the supply of hydrogen at its core is becoming exhausted.
 This is catalogued as an Am star, which means it is a chemically peculiar star that shows strong indications of certain trace metals in its spectrum.
-The chemical peculiarity is now considered doubtful.
+However, the chemical peculiarity is now considered doubtful.
+The star has 1.7 times the mass and 4.2 times the radius of the Sun.
+It is radiating 49.5 times the luminosity of the Sun from its photosphere at an effective temperature of 7,455 K.